AlzyWelzy/TodoList/README.md

 2. **Mark as Completed:** To mark a task as completed, click the checkbox next to it.
 The task will be crossed out to indicate completion.

-3. **Delete a Todo:** To delete a completed task, uncheck the checkbox next to it, and then click the "Delete" button.
+3. **Delete a Completed Todo:** If you want to remove a completed task from the list, check the checkbox for that task.
+It will then disappear from the list.

 ## Installation and Setup